Schengen Visa Photo Requirements 2026: Official 35 x 45 mm Checklist, VFS Checks, and Free Maker

 The broad Schengen application guidance from the European Commission still keeps things high level: it asks for a photo in compliance with ICAO standards.
 The member-state checklist is where that broad rule becomes usable.
 France-Visas publishes a dedicated ICAO-style photograph specification sheet.
 Polish consular checklists make the 35 × 45 mm size explicit and tie it directly to ICAO guidance.
 Italian consular checklists commonly restate the same pattern with a recent 35 × 45 mm colour photo on a white background.

-What official member-state sources actually say
+What official member-state sources say

 | Source family | What it states | Operational takeaway |